 - That person was in a public place or legally on private property

-If you or a loved one has been bitten by a dog and sustained a severe injury, you should reach out to a lawyer as soon as possible.
+If you or a loved one has been bitten by a dog and sustained a severe injury, you should reach out to a personal injury lawyer as soon as possible.
 The ability to document fresh evidence speeds up the settlement process and strengthens your case in a trial if the case is not settled out of court.